Unsupervised phase discovery with deep anomaly detection

-This is not necessarily the case, as we can see in \cref{fig:2D_pbc_cor_MI-SF}, for the BKT transition.
-Here, instead of unprocessed data from simulation, we use physically motivated quantities, i.e. we calculate $\{\CSF(i,j)\}_{i,j=1}^{64}$ and train in MI and SF.
-We interpret rows as color channels for 1d convolution again.
+It is not necessarily always the case that one can differentiate the different phases inside the high-loss anomalous region.
+Thus, as a systematic approach, we propose picking homogeneous and high contrast anomalous regions after the initial training.
+Here, we already mapped out the whole phase diagram after the first training iteration, so we leave a possible continuation in $(U,V) \in [4,4.8]\times[2,4]$ to the SM.
+This method is not tailored to ES as input data.
+To show this, we use on one hand tensors from the MPS as input data in the SM.
+On the other hand we use experimentally accessible correlators.
+In \cref{fig:2D_pbc_cor_MI-SF}, instead of unprocessed data from simulation, we calculate $\{\CSF(i,j)\}_{i,j=1}^{64}$ and train in MI and SF simultaneously.
+We interpret rows as color channels for 1d convolution.
 Because $\CSF$ does not contain any information about the topological order in HI, the method does not recognize this region as we would expect (\cref{fig:2D_pbc_cor_MI-SF}, inset a)).
 Overall, the boundaries match perfectly with a sharp increase onto a plateau at the transition points.
 This opens the possibility to use physical observables from experiment with the caveat of requiring physical knowledge a priori.

-By close inspection of \cref{fig:2D_pbc_ES_SF,fig:2D_pbc_cor_MI-SF}, we see a region with noticeable contrast for small $U$ and large $V$, indicating the presence of a a separate phase.
+By close inspection of \cref{fig:2D_pbc_ES_SF,fig:2D_pbc_cor_MI-SF}, we see a region with noticeable contrast for small $U$ and large $V$, indicating the presence of a separate phase.
 This is interesting because, initially, we did not expect to find a fifth phase in the diagram.
-Upon further physical inspection, we suspect it to be supersolid (SS).
-While SS has been discussed in previous literature for incommensurate fillings \cite{Rossini2012,1997_Kuehner,Kuehner1999,Mishra2009,Kawaki2017}, to the best of our knowledge, considering $\bar{n} = 1$ and obtaining SS was merely mentioned in \cite{Deng2011}, and has not been discussed before.
-In order to show its character in this specific setting, we compute the Fourier transform of the local density $\tilde{n}(k) = \sum_j \braket{n_j} e^{-ikj}/L$ and detect long-range solid order by looking at
+Upon further physical investigation, we find a phase-separated state between SF and supersolid (SF + SS).
+Supersolidity in this model has been studied in previous literature for incommensurate fillings \cite{1997_Kuehner,Kuehner1999,Mishra2009,Kawaki2017} and was claimed to be found for filling 1 in \cite{Deng2011} without further discussion.
+The phase separation that we find here is new and has not been studied before to the best of our knowledge.
+In order to physically show the transition, we compute the Fourier transform of the local density $\tilde{n}(k) = \sum_j \braket{n_j} e^{-ikj}/L_\infty$ and detect long-range solid order by looking at